Occudo Quantitative Strategies LP Sells 27,485 Shares of Healthcare Services Group, Inc. (NASDAQ:HCSG)

-Occudo Quantitative Strategies LP reduced its stake in shares of Healthcare Services Group, Inc. (NASDAQ:HCSG – Get Rating) by 26.5% in the second quarter, according to its most recent filing with the SEC.
+Occudo Quantitative Strategies LP decreased its position in Healthcare Services Group, Inc. (NASDAQ:HCSG – Get Rating) by 26.5% during the 2nd quarter, according to its most recent disclosure with the SEC.
 The fund owned 76,323 shares of the business services provider’s stock after selling 27,485 shares during the period.
-Occudo Quantitative Strategies LP owned approximately 0.10% of Healthcare Services Group worth $1,329,000 as of its most recent SEC filing.
+Occudo Quantitative Strategies LP owned about 0.10% of Healthcare Services Group worth $1,329,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors also recently added to or reduced their stakes in HCSG.
-Invesco Ltd. lifted its stake in Healthcare Services Group by 604.0% during the first quarter.
-Invesco Ltd. now owns 2,278,042 shares of the business services provider’s stock worth $42,303,000 after purchasing an additional 1,954,436 shares during the last quarter.
-State Street Corp boosted its stake in Healthcare Services Group by 54.1% in the first quarter.
-State Street Corp now owns 4,065,246 shares of the business services provider’s stock worth $75,492,000 after buying an additional 1,427,064 shares in the last quarter.
-Millennium Management LLC bought a new position in Healthcare Services Group during the second quarter valued at approximately $20,223,000.
-Royce & Associates LP raised its stake in shares of Healthcare Services Group by 30.6% during the second quarter.
-Royce & Associates LP now owns 2,082,094 shares of the business services provider’s stock worth $36,249,000 after acquiring an additional 487,843 shares in the last quarter.
-Finally, Victory Capital Management Inc. raised its stake in shares of Healthcare Services Group by 34.6% during the second quarter.
-Victory Capital Management Inc. now owns 1,368,442 shares of the business services provider’s stock worth $23,825,000 after acquiring an additional 352,069 shares in the last quarter.
+Several other hedge funds also recently made changes to their positions in HCSG.
+Clearstead Advisors LLC purchased a new stake in Healthcare Services Group during the 2nd quarter valued at $52,000.
+Nisa Investment Advisors LLC boosted its holdings in shares of Healthcare Services Group by 466.5% during the second quarter.
+Nisa Investment Advisors LLC now owns 3,886 shares of the business services provider’s stock worth $68,000 after purchasing an additional 3,200 shares during the period.
+Captrust Financial Advisors grew its stake in shares of Healthcare Services Group by 64.6% in the first quarter.
+Captrust Financial Advisors now owns 4,582 shares of the business services provider’s stock worth $85,000 after purchasing an additional 1,799 shares during the last quarter.
+KBC Group NV purchased a new position in Healthcare Services Group during the 2nd quarter valued at about $117,000.
+Finally, Sageworth Trust Co bought a new position in Healthcare Services Group during the 2nd quarter valued at approximately $154,000.

 Healthcare Services Group Price Performance